 Recipe substitutions or variations

-Make this recipe vegan: swap out the bone broth for vegetable broth, and leave the meat out.
+Vegetarian version (or vegan): Swap out the bone broth for vegetable broth, and leave the meat out.

 Recipe pairing ideas

 This ham pea soup recipe is absolutely fantastic with biscuits on the side and to dip in it.
+Check out my recipes for oat flour biscuits and dairy free/gluten-free cheese biscuits.

 By the way, those biscuits you see on the side in my photos?
 Those are totes gluten and dairy free and the recipe is by Mama Knows Gluten-free.
 I have made them a number of times and they are on point.